Emmakin/10th/README.md

 # 10th
 JS Mini Projects

-To show little project learnt over time inorder to home my javascript skills
+To hone my javascript skill with these project